Privacy Policy

 (1) Google Analytics Remarketing

-This Website also uses Google Analytics Remarketing, a service provided by Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland, in conjunction with the cross-device features of Google Ads and Google DoubleClick.
+This Website also uses Google Analytics Remarketing in conjunction with the cross-device features of Google Ads and Google DoubleClick.
 The provider is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.
 This feature allows us to link the advertising audiences created with Google Analytics Remarketing to the cross-device capabilities of Google Ads and Google DoubleClick.
 This way, interest-based, personalized advertising messages that have been customized for you based on your past usage and browsing habits on one device (e.g., mobile phone) can be displayed on another of your devices (e.g., tablet or PC).
 If you have granted your consent, Google will connect your web and app browsing history with your Google Account for this purpose.
 This way, the same personalized advertising messages to be displayed on any device on which you log into your Google Account.
 To support this feature, Google Analytics collects Google-authenticated user IDs that are temporarily linked to our Google Analytics data to help us define and create audiences for cross-device advertising.
-You may opt-out of cross-device remarketing/targeting permanently by disabling personalized advertising; just click on the following link: https://www.google.com/settings/ads/onweb/.
+You may opt-out of cross-device remarketing/targeting permanently by disabling personalized advertising; just click on the following link: https://adssettings.google.com.

 (2) Google Ads und Google Conversion Tracking